Needlestick injuries are caused when needles or other sharp objects accidentally puncture the skin.

 Many people think that needlestick injuries ‘just happen’ and that they’re just a risk we all live with.
 But in many cases, these types of injuries can be avoided if your employer follows health and safety rules to keep you safe.

-If you’re unsure whether you might be able to make a claim, then it’s best to speak to us for free on 0800 234 6438 – we’ll be able to let you know whether we think you’ll be able to make a successful case and can answer your questions.
+If you’re unsure whether you might be able to make a claim, then it’s best to speak to a legal adviser for free on 0800 234 6438 – they’ll be able to let you know whether they think you’ll be able to make a successful case and can answer your questions.

 To make sure you’re safe at work, the Health and Safety Executive (HSE) gives official safety procedures which your employer should carry out to avoid injuries happening in the workplace.